scala/docs.scala-lang/_overviews/toolkit/web-server-static.md

 {% endtabs %}

 The `@cask.staticFiles` annotation specifies at which path the webpage will be available.
-The endpoint function returns the location in which the file can be found.
+The endpoint function returns the location of the file.

 {% tabs web-server-static-2 class=tabs-scala-version %}
 {% tab 'Scala 2' %}